 Jordan has been a member of the PFT's negotiating team since 1992 and has been chief negotiator since 2000.

-Jordan also is a vice president on the AFT executive council, vice chair of the AFT standing committee on civil and human rights and a member of the AFT constitutional amendments and convention committee.
-He has served on the AFT Teachers policy and program committee, the AFT urban schools initiative and the AFT task force on No Child Left Behind.
+Jordan also is a vice president on the AFT executive council, chair of the AFT standing committee on civil and human rights and a member of the AFT constitutional amendments and convention committee.
+He has served on the AFT Teachers program and policy council, the AFT urban schools initiative and the AFT task force on No Child Left Behind.

-He is assistant treasurer of AFT Pennsylvania and a vice president of the Philadelphia Central Labor Council and the Pennsylvania AFL-CIO.
-He also serves on the board of trustees of the United Way of Southeastern Pennsylvania and was appointed by Philadelphia mayor Michael Nutter to the board of the mayor's office of community services.
+He is a vice president of the Philadelphia Central Labor Council and the Pennsylvania AFL-CIO.
+He was appointed by Philadelphia Mayor Michael Nutter to the board of the mayor’s office of community services.